vishnuas22/MasterX/test_result.md

         - working: true
           agent: "testing"
           comment: "Tested sidebar functionality.
 All navigation items (Learning Paths, Progress, Goals, Achievements) are clickable.
 Sidebar toggle button works correctly.
 User profile section is visible and settings button is clickable.
 No overlap issues detected."
+        - working: true
+          agent: "testing"
+          comment: "Comprehensive testing confirms all sidebar elements are now clickable and functional.
+The sidebar toggle button works correctly to collapse and expand the sidebar.
+All navigation items (Learning Paths, Progress, Goals, Achievements) respond to clicks.
+Settings and logout buttons in the user profile section are accessible.
+However, there is still a potential overlap issue detected with the user profile section overlapping with 9 other elements."

   - task: "Network connectivity and CORS issues"
     implemented: true